 1- Leonardo Da Vinci- Smart or dumb?

-Da Vinci is another instance of a famous person that lived with ADHD.
+Da Vinci is another instance of a famous person who lived with ADHD.
 The difficulty of focusing on one single thing due to ADHD caused him to be interested in many different subjects.
-He was an artist, sculptor, inventor, scientist, musician, architect, anatomist, astronomer, and a mathematician.
+He was an artist, sculptor, inventor, scientist, musician, architect, anatomist, astronomer, and mathematician.